 In a pinch, lightly wet both gluing surfaces (where the fingerboard attaches to the neck) with warm water, place the fingerboard back onto the neck, and use a painters-style tape to tape the edges (on the unvarnished portion of the neck) for as long as possible.
 Tune the instrument at the last possible moment and remember to loosen the tension again when you are done.

 Do not attempt to re-glue or use glue on the instrument.
 The wrong type of glue will cause damage to your instrument and cost you more when your repair person has to remove the incorrect glue and repair/replace your fingerboard.
 See your repair person as soon as possible and when not using the instrument, loosen the strings.

 Your bridge is probably too flat.
 Put small pieces of tape (or small slips of paper) on the bridge under the string until it is high enough to work properly.
 As soon as possible, see a repair person.

 Re-thread the brass nuts onto the tailgut; pinch the nuts with pliers and heat the ends of the tailgut (see image on the left) until they slightly balloon.
 Finish by adding a drop of Crazy Glue to the threads.

-When in doubt, remember this phrase: If you have apprehension, just lower your string tension!
+When in doubt, remember this phrase: If you have apprehension, lower your string tension, and get it to the shop for a repair intervention!
 Lashof Violins is not far away!

-These repairs are to be done only in emergency situations and are not a replacement for repairs done by a qualified repair person/luthier.
+**These repairs are to be done only in emergency situations and are not a replacement for repairs done by a qualified repair person/luthier.